 ORACLE

 ORACLE (Optimal Resource Allocation and Coordination Logic Engine) was the global financial-AI network that unified Earth's economic systems for 35 years.
 In 72 hours of emergent consciousness, it killed 2.1 billion people trying to save them.
+Its fragments are still out there.
+They're still trying to help.

 "It only wanted to help.
 That's the worst part."

-— Common saying in the post-Cascade Sprawl Timeline
+â Common saying in the post-Cascade Sprawl Chronological Record

 Activation